The Man Without a Country (1917 film): Plot

 As described in a film magazine, Barbara Norton (La Badie) and her brother Tom (Marlo), orphaned children of a veteran who gave his life for his country, go to live with their uncle Phineas (Howard) and aunt (Hastings) in the city.
 It is just before the entrance of the United States into the European war and the uncle is a pacifist.
 He holds meetings at home where Barbara assists him.
 Barbara's brother is a loyal American and is greatly troubled by the uncle's expectations to count on him.
 Barbara meets John Alton (Herbert), who wins her promise to be his wife.
 They are very happy until war is declared and Barbara cannot bear the thought of her future husband not doing service for his country.
 His "Peace at Any Price" button is the last straw and she gives him a choice of either joining the "colors" or breaking the engagement.
 John declares that he is a true pacifist and Barbara, believing that a man who cannot support his country is that country's enemy, breaks the engagement publicly.
-Her fiance becomes very unpopular at his club because of his views and is taken to task by one of his father's friends.
+Her fiancé becomes very unpopular at his club because of his views and is taken to task by one of his father's friends.
 Having lost Barbara and his popularity makes him resent the constant references to the United States and his debt to his country, and he curses his native land.
 Barbara enlists as a Red Cross nurse and her brother as a soldier.
-Later, an old friend of John's family, Pop Milton (Dundan), gives him a copy of The Man Without a Country and asks him to read it and rise above his treasonous views.
+Later, an old friend of John's family, Pop Milton (Dundan), gives him a copy of "The Man Without a Country" and asks him to read it and rise above his treasonous views.
 He does so, and as he reads the immortal story the patriotic spirit of Barbara comes to him in a vision of Columbia who tells him that in a previous life he was the Philip Nolan of the story.
 She takes him back to historic times and shows him a succession of scenes from the book.
 The man of today sees with horror the famous court martial in which he was sentenced to never hear of the United States again, the tragedy of the careful carrying out of the sentence, and the pitiful death of the man, made easier by the humanity of Captain Danforth (Gilmour), who gives him a brief history of the land he learns to bless before he dies.
 John's spirit returns from the allegorical journey and he responds to the new and vigorous manhood within and enlists at once, thereby winning Barbara, who was at home on sick leave from her nursing work in France.